wikimedia/pywikibot/ROADMAP.rst

 Improvements and Bugfixes
 -------------------------

+* Raise a generic ServerError if the http status code is unofficial (T293208)
+* Add support for Wikimedia OCR engine with proofreadpage
 * Rewrite tools.intersect_generators which makes it running up to 10'000 times faster.
 (T85623, T293276)
 * The cached output functionality from compat release was re-implemented (T151727, T73646, T74942, T132135, T144698, T196039, T280466)
 * L10N updates